Things to Do in Palermo in April

 What's happening during your visit

-Palermo’s Easter processions are raw, not choreographed pageants.
+Palermo's Easter processions are raw, not choreographed pageants.
 The Misteri start at 3 PM on Good Friday from Chiesa del Carmine, 18th-century wooden statues swaying through streets where laundry still flaps overhead.
 Incense drifts into the smell of frying panelle from vendors who refuse to shut for the holiday.
-Stay for the Madonna della Mercede at midnight—you’ll watch three generations of the same family march, grandmothers in black beside teenagers Snapchatting every step.
+Stay for the Madonna della Mercede at midnight, you'll watch three generations of the same family march, grandmothers in black beside teenagers Snapchatting every step.

 March 19th spills into April celebrations at Foro Italico, where massive bonfires called 'focarazzi' light up the waterfront.
-Locals bring frittelle di San Giuseppe — fried dough filled with ricotta and candied fruit — to share with strangers.
+Locals bring frittelle di San Giuseppe, fried dough filled with ricotta and candied fruit, to share with strangers.
 The tradition comes from the carpenter's guild that once dominated the Albergheria quarter, and the smell of burning olive wood from the bonfires carries across the harbor.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid